Noweisri/Encryption-Algorithms-GUI/README.md

 ### Link your algorithm to encrypt and decrypt buttons
 After implementing your algorithm within a method, you must perform the next two steps.

+> [!IMPORTANT]
-_IMPORTANT_, **it is better to include a parameter on each button to know where the call came from (from encrypt button or decrypt button)**
+>It is better to include a parameter on each button to know where the call came from (from encrypt button or decrypt button)

 ```java
 // Encrypt button